MattHodge/matthodge.github.io/_posts/2019-11-14-automating-semantic-versioning.md

 Let's have a look how we can avoid having to go through a check list for every release, by handling this automatically in our Continuous Integration tool.

-> :loudspeaker: Want to know when more posts like this come out?
-[Follow me on Twitter: @MattHodge](https://twitter.com/matthodge) :loudspeaker:
+> 📢 Want to know when more posts like this come out?
+[Follow me on Twitter: @MattHodge](https://twitter.com/matthodge) 📢

 * TOC
 {:toc}